Hugo Charteris: Personal life

 Charteris was noted for his beauty in youth, and later was gauntly handsome.
 He died of cancer on 20 December 1970, at his home, The Grange, Elvington, Yorkshire, and was buried in St Helen's churchyard, Skipwith, York.
 His widow, Virginia Charteris, never remarried and died aged 90 in 2012.
 She was interred next to her husband.

-In 1952 his sister Ann Fleming married Ian Fleming, author of the James Bond novels; she had earlier been married to Esmond Harmsworth, 2nd Viscount Rothermere.
+In 1952 his sister Ann Fleming married the writer Ian Fleming; she had earlier been married to Esmond Harmsworth, 2nd Viscount Rothermere.